-Keeping Track will appear from time to time in The Crimson with short items of conceivable interest to Harvard and Cambridge residents.
-Suggestions and comments are welcomed.
-Compiled by Jim Hershberg.
+Keeping Track will appear from time to time in The Crimson with short items about Harvard and Cambridge.
+Comments and suggestions are welcomed.